hackforla/expunge-assist/README.md

 Explain the different ways people can contribute.
 For example:

 - Join the team
-     on Slack channel and at our weekly Monday hack night in person or teleconference (start at 7pm at the latest).
+     on Slack channel and at our weekly Monday hack night in person or teleconference (start at 6:30pm at the latest).
-- To help with user research, sync with Charlotte.
+- To help with user research, sync with Cade.
-- To provide design support, sync with Angela.
+- To provide design support, sync with Daniel.
-- To contribute to the code, {TBA}.
+- To contribute to the code, Cade.

 ### Process for meetings: